AreaLayer/LNURL/README.md

 > (`DB_DIR`) Specify directory to create or access database

-> (`OUR_RELAYS`) Specify comma separate list of relays to push zap notes to, in addition to the zapped user relays.
+> (`RELAYS`) Specify comma separate list of relays to push zap notes to, in addition to the zapped user relays.